10/06/1955 - 28/08/1955

 H55 International Exhibition of Applied Arts of Housing and the Interior

-The International Specialised Exhibition of architecture, industrial design and home furnishing, known as H55, was held in the Swedish city of Helsingborg in 1955.
-The Expo was themed around ‘The modern man in the environment’ and dealt with the human environment, consumer and household goods, work, and relaxation.
+The International Specialised Exhibition of architecture, industrial design and home furnishing, known as H55, was recognised by the 34rd General Assembly of the BIE on 4 November 1954.
+Held in the Swedish city of Helsingborg in 1955, the Expo was themed around ‘The modern man in the environment’ and dealt with the human environment, consumer and household goods, work, and relaxation.
 Its focus on modern design and architecture was aimed at showing the beauty of form, even for everyday items, while maximizing practicality.

 The city of Helsingborg had previously hosted a major exhibition in 1903, with the benefits of this leading to the idea of organising another international exhibition.
 In September 1945, a committee was set up to begin planning the Expo.